Warukira/lua-garden/README.md

 ## Firmware

-[nodemcu-build.com](https://nodemcu-build.com) was used to build the firmware against the master branch and includes the following modules: bme280, file, gpio, http, i2c, net, node, tmr, uart, wifi.
+[nodemcu-build.com](https://nodemcu-build.com) was used to build the firmware against the master branch and includes the following modules: adc, bme280, file, gpio, http, i2c, net, node, tmr, uart, wifi.

 Upload the firmware with (substituting the correct USB device name):